ghulam9216/Magento/README.md

-**Blow vendor file replace in magento lib** vendor/magento/magento2-base/lib/web/mage/adminhtml/wysiwyg/tiny_mce/tinymce5Adapter.js -> lib/web/mage/adminhtml/wysiwyg/tiny_mce/tinymce5Adapter.js
+**Blow vendor file replace in magento lib**

+vendor/magento/magento2-base/lib/web/mage/adminhtml/wysiwyg/tiny_mce/tinymce5Adapter.js
+->
+lib/web/mage/adminhtml/wysiwyg/tiny_mce/tinymce5Adapter.js

-Deploy static content (if necessary): php bin/magento setup:static-content:deploy -f php bin/magento cache:clean
+Deploy static content (if necessary): php bin/magento setup:upgrade php bin/magento setup:static-content:deploy -f
+php bin/magento cache:clean
 php bin/magento cache:flush

 # Compatibility
-This fix is specifically for Magento 2.4.7.
+This fix is specifically for Magento 2.4.6.
 It may not be applicable to other versions of Magento without further testing.

 # Contributing
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.